 I typically try to make one or two somewhat unique appetizers (is there such a thing anymore?) and a couple of super easy ones like fresh orange juice shots, mango or melon chunks, mixed nuts, etc.

 If you’re looking for that perfect party appetizer, you’ve come to the right place.
 We have plenty of options (even non vegetarian apps if you scroll to the bottom).
-Hope you find something you like.
+Serve them for christmas, new year’s eve, game day, valentine’s day or any occasion.
+Hope you find a new favorite recipe for your next party.

 Number of appetizers needed per person